DataTalksClub/datatalksclub.github.io/slack/guidelines.md

 Thread best practices:

+* Don't break your question into multuple messages.
+Put everything in one.
 * For long questions, write a few sentences in the first message, and put the rest in a thread.
-* If there's a long code snippet (more than 5 lines of code), put it inside the thread.
+* If there's a code snippet (more than 5 lines of code), put it inside the thread.
 * Avoid using the “also send to channel” feature unless it’s really necessary.
 * If your question contains multiple questions, make sure to break them into multiple messages, so each could be answered in a separate thread.